OmAr-Kader/WorkOutly/README.md

 - **Health Analytics**: Visualize key health metrics such as calories burned, heart rate, and more.
 - **Customizable Goals**: Set personal fitness goals and track progress.
 - **User-Friendly Interface**: A clean and simple design focused on usability.
+- **AWS-Backed Architecture**:
+  - **DynamoDB**: For storing user video exercises and live session chat.
+  - **AWS Lambda**: For serverless computation and real-time data processing.
+  - **API Gateway REST API and WebSocket**: To provide secure and scalable communication between the app and backend.
+  - **CloudFront and S3**: For fast and reliable content delivery and static asset hosting.
 <!--suppress CheckImageSize -->
 Screenshot
 -------------